ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 Zones
 -----

 Zonelets or TopoEntities can be further grouped into zones.
-A zonelet or TopoEntity can only be present in a single zone.
+A Zonelet or TopoEntity can only be present in a single zone.
 In order to export a mesh to the Fluent solver zones are required to define boundary conditions.
 When importing a Fluent solver model all zones will be defined as single zonelets.

 Labels
 ------